Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 - The remuneration being paid under the agreement.

 If your client will not enter into a service agreement, you must decide if you want to continue providing them services given the potential risk.
-If you choose to provide service, a prudent real estate professional will get the waiver in writing.
+If you choose to provide service, a prudent real estate licensee will get the waiver in writing.

 Learn more about service agreements, please click here.
 For information on document retention requirements pertaining to service agreements and invoices need to be retained by the brokerage please click here.